The moment-weight inequality and the Hilbert-Mumford criterion: Introduction

 In this situation the duality between the positive curvature manifold $\rG$ and the negative curvature manifold $\rG^c/\rG$ is particularly interesting.
 The analogue of $\rG$ is the group $\cG_0$ of Hamiltonian symplectomorphisms of $(V,\om_0)$ with the $L^2$ inner product on the Lie algebra of Hamiltonian functions, and the analogue of $\rG^c/\rG$ is the space $\cH_0$ of K\"ahler potentials on $(V,J_0,\om_0)$ with an $L^2$ Riemannian metric.
 On the one hand the distance function associated to the $L^2$ metric on $\cG_0$ is trivial by a result of Eliashberg--Polterovich~\cite{EP}.
 On the other hand Chen~\cite{CI} proved that in $\cH_0$ any two points are joined by a unique geodesic of class $C^{1,1}$ (a solution of the Monge--Amp\`ere equation), that~$\cH_0$ is a genuine metric space, and that cscK metrics with negative first Chern class are unique in their K\"ahler class.
 The latter result was extended by Donaldson~\cite{DON-Kunique} to all cscK metrics with discrete automorphism groups.
 Calabi--Chen~\cite{CCII} proved that~$\cH_0$ is negatively curved in the sense of Alexandrov and, assuming all geodesics are smooth, that extremal metrics are unique up to holomorphic diffeomorphism.
-(Extremal metrics are the analogues of critical points of the moment map squared and their uniqueness up to holomorphic diffeomorphism is the analogue of the Ness Uniqueness Theorem~\ref{thm:NESS}.)
+(Extremal metrics are the analogues of critical points of the moment map squared and their uniqueness up to holomorphic diffeomorphism is the analogue of the Ness Uniqueness Theorem~\ref{thm:NESS1}.)
 Chen--Tian~\cite{CT} removed the hypothesis on the geodesics.
 They also proved that cscK metrics minimize the Mabuchi functional.
 This was independently proved by Donaldson~\cite{DON-K5} in the projective case.
 As noted by Chen~\cite{CIV} and Chen--Sun~\cite{CSV}, several straight forward statements in GIT have analogues in the cscK setting that are open questions.
-Thus it is an open question whether the Mabuchi functional is convex along $C^{1,1}$ geodesics.
-In~\cite{STPAUL} S.T.~Paul introduced another notion of stability and in~\cite{STPAUL1} he proved that it is equivalent to a properness condition on certain finite dimensional approximations of the Mabuchi functional.
-Until recently it was an open question whether P-stability is equivalent to the aforementioned K-stability condition of Yau--Tian--Donaldson.
-This question appears to have been settled in the affirmative by Gabor Szekelyhidi~\cite{S1}.
+At the time one of these was convexity of the Mabuchi functional along $C^{1,1}$ geodesics.
+This has now been settled by Berman--Berndtsson~\cite{BB} and Chen--Li--Paun~\cite{CLP}.
+In~\cite{STPAUL} S.T.~Paul introduced another notion of stability and in~\cite{STPAUL1} he proved that it is equivalent to a properness condition on certain finite-dimensional approximations of the Mabuchi functional.
+For Fano manifolds with discrete automorphism groups it has been shown that P-stability is equivalent to the aforementioned K-stability condition of Yau--Tian--Donaldson, by combining the work of Chen--Donaldson--Sun and S.T.~Paul with a partial $C^0$ estimate of G\'abor Sz\'ekelyhidi~\cite{S1} (see Chen--Sun--Wang~\cite{CSW}).